ramasham/minishell/README.md

 3️⃣ Build the Command Linked List (t_command)
 5️⃣ Finally, pass the list to the executor.

-- Redirection handling: Inside t_node, you check for redirection tokens and modify the input/output file descriptors.
+✅️ - Redirection handling: Inside t_node, you check for redirection tokens and modify the input/output file descriptors.

-- Command creation: After processing redirections, you create a t_command struct that holds the command arguments and the correct file descriptors.
+✅️ - Command creation: After processing redirections, you create a t_command struct that holds the command arguments and the correct file descriptors.

 - Final command list: Each command (with its arguments and redirections) is added to the command list for further execution.

 🔸example :
-	🔹Command 1:

 		argv = ["echo", "hello", NULL]
 		infile = STDIN_FILENO
 		outfile = STDOUT_FILENO